Why You Should Try A Stereo Guitar Amplifier Rig

 Provided your amps are roughly matched in power, this is really all down to you, and what kind of sound you’re going for.
 Many guitarists will pair two of the same amp, because they like that sound but they’re just looking to add more width and texture, while others will combine different amps to find their own unique tone.

-A great starting point would be to try pairing any of the big 3 amp brands – Fender, Marshall and Vox.
-All three have their own unique characteristics that compliment each other in a variety of ways.
+A great starting point would be to try pairing any of the big three amp brands: Fender, Marshall and Vox.
+All have their own unique characteristics that compliment each other in a variety of ways.

-Perhaps the most popular combination is Fender and Marshall, famously used by Stevie Ray Vaughan and Simon Neil of Biffy Clyro.
-The EQs of these two amps are excellently suited to each other, as Fenders are known for their mid-scooped tone, with plenty of bass and top end sparkle, while Marshalls have a very mid-focused character that can sound very aggressive when cranked up.
-Together they fill in where the other lacks, so you still get the warmth and chime of the Fender, with the punch of the Marshall.
+Perhaps the most popular combination of British and American tone is Fender and Marshall, famously used by Stevie Ray Vaughan and more recently demonstrated by Simon Neil of Biffy Clyro.
+The EQs of these two amps are excellently suited to each other, as Fenders amps are known for their mid-scooped tone with plenty of bass and top end sparkle, while Marshall amps have a very mid-focused character that can sound very aggressive when cranked up.
+Together they fill in where the other lacks, so you still get the warmth and chime of the Fender with the punch of the Marshall.

-For something dirtier, a Vox and Marshall could hit the spot (and a combination I’m personally very partial to).
+For something dirtier, a Vox and Marshall could hit the spot.
 Both amps sound great when they’re overdriving as their midrange character adds fullness and punch.
-This idea of ‘mid-stacking’ is a trick used by Joe Bonamassa to get his huge sounds.
+This idea of “mid-stacking” is a trick used by Joe Bonamassa to get his huge sounds.
 The idea is to find amps that are mid-focused, but accentuate different parts of the midrange, to create a really full effect that sits perfectly in the guitar’s frequency range.
-Marshalls have a lot of lower midrange which gives them their characteristic punch, while a Vox is very upper mid focused when it starts to overdrive, giving it grit and cut.
+Marshall amps have a lot of lower midrange which gives them their characteristic punch, while a Vox is very upper mid focused when it starts to overdrive, giving it grit and cut.

 But don’t feel limited to these options, try pairing any two amps you like and find your unique sound!